Vishwa-ud/3D-Web-Developer-Portfolio/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Customizable 3D Hero Section**: Includes a 3D desktop model easily customizable to suit specific needs.

 👉 **Interactive Experience and Work Sections**: Utilizes animations powered by framer motion for engaging user experience.

 👉 **3D Skills Section**: Showcases skills using 3D geometries through three.js and React Three fiber

-👉 **Animated Projects and Testimonials**: Features animated sections using framer motion for projects and client testimonials.
+👉 **Animated Projects**: Features animated sections using framer motion for projects.

 👉 **Contact Section with 3D Earth Model**:Integrates a 3D earth model with email functionality powered by emailjs.